A Cost-Benefit Analysis of the Northern Virginia Juvenile Detention Center & Alternatives was completed by The Moss Group in 2020.

 Juvenile incarceration rates across the nation have continued to decrease over the past 10 years, including at the facility that serves the City of Alexandria, the City of Falls Church, and Arlington County.
 A study by Washington, D.C.-based independent criminal justice contractor, The Moss Group, evaluated what changes, if any, could be made to the Northern Virginia Juvenile Detention Center (Center) to make it more efficient while still meeting the needs of the juvenile population.
 The study included researching possible alternatives such as closing the center due to underutilization and detaining youth in another center in Northern Virginia.

-A vital component of the study includes opportunities for stakeholders in each of the three participating jurisdictions to provide input through community meetings and a survey.
+A vital component of the study included opportunities for stakeholders in each of the three participating jurisdictions to provide input at community meetings in November 2019, and through the use of an online survey.

 The Center is a 70-bed, secure juvenile detention facility located at 200 S. Whiting St. in Alexandria.
 It is regulated by the Virginia Department of Juvenile Justice (DJJ) and is shared and operated by the City of Alexandria, the City of Falls Church, and Arlington County through a Northern Virginia Juvenile Detention Commission, comprised of five appointed members.